vivchawda/PlatformIO/README.md

 # PlatformIO for ESP32

-This repository will host all projects with ESP32.
+This repository hosts all projects for ESP32 chipset.
 Projects hosted here will be mainly using ESP-IDF, few with Arduino ESP support.
 All are PlatformIO projects.
+These projects use Wemos Lolin board with OLED display, but any board with ESP32 chipset should work.

-Use the following instructions to install PLatformIO.
+Use the following instructions to install PlatformIO.

 ## Ubuntu:
 ### 1. Install Atom.io PPA for Ubuntu